MCDReforged/MCDReforged/docs/source/plugin_dev/cli.rst

     python -m mcdreforged gendefault [-h]

-Generate default configure and permission files at current working directory
+Generate default configuration and permission files at current working directory

 Note that it will overwrite existing files